cloudamqp/rabbitmq-vshovel/README.md

 RabbitMQ vShovel is a WAN-friendly tool for moving messages from a queue residing on an AMQP source broker, to a remote endpoint of any desired type, such as an HTTP endpoint.

 Each endpoint is an implementation of the `rabbit_vshovel_endpoint` behaviour.
+The following message shovelling operations and protocol endpoints are currently supported, with more to be introduced as the plugin further grows:

+- [AMQP 0.9.1](https://www.rabbitmq.com/amqp-0-9-1-reference.html) (RabbitMQ) to an AMQP 0.9.1 endpoint.
+- AMQP 0.9.1 to an [HTTP 1.1](https://www.w3.org/Protocols/rfc2616/rfc2616.html) endpoint.

 ## Supported RabbitMQ Versions